Ayurveda: Eight components

+Note, however, that the chapter-divisions of the major ancient encyclopedias of Ayurveda do not follow these divisions.

 Principles and terminology

-The central theoretical ideas of ayurveda show parallels with Samkhya and Vaisheshika philosophies, as well as with Buddhism and Jainism.
-Balance is emphasized, and suppressing natural urges is considered unhealthy and claimed to lead to illness.
+The central philosophical ideas of Ayurveda show parallels with Samkhya and Vaisheshika philosophies, as well as with Buddhism and Jainism.
+Moderation is emphasized, and suppressing natural urges is considered unhealthy and claimed to lead to illness.
 For example, to suppress sneezing is said to potentially give rise to shoulder pain.
 However, people are also cautioned to stay within the limits of reasonable balance and measure when following nature's urges.
 For example, emphasis is placed on moderation of food intake, sleep, and sexual intercourse.